Inokashira Park Cherry Blossoms 2022

 • Lens: Fujifilm XF 16-55mm F2.8 R LM WR

-When I arrived at the park, it was very windy.
-I could tell the clouds would eventually close in a few hours by looking at the sky.
-I guessed I had a small window of good weather for photography.
+When I arrived at the park, it was windy.
+I could tell the clouds would eventually close in a few hours, by looking at the sky.
+I had a small window of good weather for photography.
 Eventually, everything would turn grey.

-I started taking pictures well before 8 am.
+I started taking pictures well before 8 AM.
 Many people were there.
 Most were walking dogs and enjoying morning walks.
 Some were taking photos.
-And I saw something new.
+I saw them with something new.
 What was it?

 I have one major complaint about Inokashira Park.
 It’s the presence of the orange barriers during the hanami season.
 I understand they are there to prevent people from having parties, but they are so ugly.
 It’s hard to take photos without them appearing in the frame.
 You need to work around them.